Roslin-Aquaculture/Stats_and_comparison_tools_for_ortholog_groups_by_Tim_Regan/README.md

 Options for stringency of comparisons are available.
 This way, we can delve into when gene duplications occurred (phyogenetic relationships), which are Species/Class specific.
 Colour coding the graph by species/class makes this much more comprehensible and the graph can be filtered according to similarity.nearest neighbour etc.

-# Synteny mapping of selected OG genes
-Synteny mapping can be performed to compare Orthogroups between species.
-Best done using species which have good genome assemblies ideally at a chromosomal level.
-To obtain Chromosomal location of genes of interest for Synteny mapping, see: [Get_OG_member_loc.py](https://github.com/Roslin-Aquaculture/Stats-and-comparison-tools-for-ortholog-groups-by-Tim-Regan/blob/master/Get_OG_member_loc.py)

-Requires the dictionary of unique identifiers used previously for each species header (see above).
-It outputs two results files for each species of interest: the gene names and their sequences specific to each species.
-The list of gene names can then be run against a .gff annotaion file to give the chromosome, gene start, gene end and gene name.
-See notes at end of code.